Tems-py/Discord-Python-Ticket-System/README.md

 7. Now copy the ID of your server and the message you just created and fill it in the database.
 Your DB should look like [this](https://cdn.discordapp.com/attachments/771635939700768769/827460984628183060/unknown.png).

-8. If you want to edit the embed-message open ``ticket.py``.

-9. If you are done you can restart the bot and click on the 📩.
+8. If you are done, restart the bot and click on the 📩.
 You should see a new channel with a [message](https://cdn.discordapp.com/attachments/771635939700768769/827462375803191326/unknown.png) inside.

+If you want to change the embed-message open ``ticket.py``.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```python
 @commands.command()